 The Bathsheba Sherman Case File

-The modern “Bathsheba Sherman” narrative is a case study in folklore transplantation, in which a historically innocuous figure is retroactively cast as a malevolent entity on the basis of local gossip, high infant mortality rates, and, later, cinematic requirements.
+The modern “Bathsheba Sherman” narrative is a case study in the transplantation of folklore, in which a historically innocuous entity is retroactively cast as a malevolent entity on the basis of local gossip, high infant mortality rates, and, later, cinematic requirements.

 The Translocation of the Entity’s Residence